F4S is the ultimate team building tool

 • Anyone who enjoys trivia will love a good pub quiz (these people tend to have a high motivation for information).

-• Someone who might not love a pub quiz is someone with a low motivation for initiation but a high motivation for goals or achievement, since there is a timed element to these quizzes that could feel stressful.
+• Someone who might not love a pub quiz is someone with a low motivation for initiation but a high motivation for goals or achievement since there is a timed element to these quizzes that could feel stressful.

-• But as long as the team leader emphasizes that this is just for a good time and team bonding, most people will likely enjoy this activity as there tend be a variety of questions that cover a wide range of topics.
+• But as long as the team leader emphasizes that this is just for a good time and team bonding, most people will likely enjoy this activity as there tend to be a variety of questions that cover a wide range of topics.

-15) Patchwork Adventures
+15. Patchwork Adventures

 Developed by an MIT and Stanford trained neurobiologist, Patchwork Adventures offers two-hour virtual adventures led by a facilitator.